avantoss/vault-infra/README.md

 ### S3 Resources Bucket

-We use a second S3 bucket to store all Vault resources, including access logs, SSL certs, unseal keys, the root key, the SSH key, and the Vault configuration file.
+We use a second S3 bucket to store all Vault resources, including access logs, SSL certs, unseal keys, recovery keys, the root key, the SSH key, and the Vault configuration file.
 The idea behind this bucket is that it stores all secrets necessary to get Vault up and running, which should store and manage all other secrets at the organization.

 To properly harden this configuration the SSL cert should only be issued for the exact domain that you will use to host Vault.
 Do not use a wildcard cert.
 If you plan on storing the SSH key to the Vault instances in this bucket make sure it is only used for those instances.
-Furthermore, while we support storing the root and unseal keys within this bucket, you're better off distributing them to trusted individuals or groups and not storing them all in one place.
+Furthermore, while we support storing the root and unseal/recovery keys within this bucket, you're better off distributing them to trusted individuals or groups and not storing them all in one place.

 Certain paths in this bucket enforce encryption, so you will need to upload with AES256 SSE.
 Cross region replication does not support other encryption methods.